Accessibility statement

 Biography

-Jessica’s research interests are in forensic speech science, phonetics, phonology and sociophonetics.
-Her PhD investigated the development of contact varieties in the two British cities Bradford and Leicester, analysing speech using auditory, acoustic, automatic and articulatory methods.
-She worked for six years as a consultant at J P French Associates where she specialised in forensic speaker comparison and transcription, before starting as as a postdoctoral research associate on the ESRC funded project Person-specifc automatic speaker recognition at the University.
+My primary research interests are in forensic speech science and sociophonetics.
+My PhD investigated the development of contact varieties in the British cities Bradford and Leicester.
+I analysed speech from recordings of community members using auditory, acoustic, automatic and articulatory methods.
+I worked for six years as a forensic consultant at J P French Associates where I specialised in speaker comparison and transcription.
+Between July 2022 and September 2024 I worked as a PDRA on the ESRC funded Person-specific Automatic Speaker Recognition project at the University of York exploring speaker specific impacts on automatic speaker recognition performance (ES/W001241/1).
+Since my PhD, I have regularly taught on a variety of modules in sociophonetics and forensic speech science at the University of York as well as other workshops and training.

 Career